TZstatsADS/fall2019-proj2--sec1-grp8/README.md

 + **Project summary**:
 This Application privides two main goals.
-1. Help user to find the appropriate charging station.
+1. Help user to find the nearby stations for alternative fuel.
-2. Do analysis on alternative fuel stations
+2. Provide a analytics dashborad to show trend and distribution of Alternative Fuel in the U.S..

 + **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.